AjithKumarvm/mundu-react-carousel/README.md

         dotsClass: null, // className for dots wrapper
         dotClass: null, // className for each dot
         autoPlay: true, // enable/disable autoplay
-        autoPlayDuration: 3000 // duration of a slide }
+        autoPlayDuration: 3000, // duration of a slide
+        onClick: // gives the index of the current slide }
 ```